Medical Terms Glossary

 Mole Naevus A mole or nevus is a dark spot on our skin comprised of skin cells called melanocytes that have grown in a group rather than individually.
 Moles are usually brown or black and can appear anywhere on the skin, alone or in groups.

-Motor Neuron Disease MND
+Motor Neurone Disease MND

 ALS